-CAUTION: The user account that you specify for the Create-QSGranularPermissionAdminAccountsInMSOL cmdlet must have the Global Administrator role in Microsoft Office 365.
+CAUTION: The user account that you specify for the Create-

+QSGranularPermissionAdminAccountsInMSOL cmdlet must have the Global Administrator role in Microsoft Office 365.

-The administrative accounts specified in .CSV file will be created in Microsoft Office 365 and granted the User Management Administrator, Mail Recipients, and ApplicationImpersonation user roles.
+The administrative accounts specified in .CSV file will be created in Microsoft Office 365 and granted the User Administrator, Mail Recipients, and ApplicationImpersonation user roles.

-Additional Configuration for the Public Folder Synchronization Account
+Additional Configuration for the Public Folder Synchronization Account (Legacy Exchange Agents only)

-For the account you are going to use for public folder synchronization, the following steps are also required:
+For the account you are going to use for public folder synchronization by legacy Exchange agents, the following steps are also required: